- Antiwar activist

 Also at the WSF, Sheehan announced that she was contemplating a run for the U.S. Senate.
 According to the Associated Press, Hugo Chavez encouraged her to pursue that goal.
 (Ultimately Sheehan would run instead -- though unsuccessfully -- against House Speaker Nancy Pelosi for California's eighth Congressional district seat.
 Sheehan announced her candidacy for that race in August 2007.)

 In June 2006 Sheehan announced that she would be leading an "open-ended hunger strike" beginning on July 4, to urge the Bush administration to bring all American troops home from Iraq immediately.
 The hunger strike was organized jointly by Code Pink and Gold Star Families for Peace.
 "We hope the fast will galvanize public attention, invigorate the peace movement, build pressure on elected officials, and get our troops back home," Sheehan said.
-Among the high-prifile figures who lent their names and their support to the venture were Willie Nelson, Danny Glover, Dick Gregory, Sean Penn, Susan Sarandon, Ed Asner, Lynn Woolsey, and Cynthia McKinney.
+Among the high-profile figures who lent their names and their support to the venture were Ed Asner, Danny Glover, Dick Gregory, Cynthia McKinney, Willie Nelson, Sean Penn, Susan Sarandon, and Lynn Woolsey.
 Each participant reportedly fasted for one day.

 The prime sponsor of the Sheehan delegation’s trip to Iraq was the Iraq National Dialogue Front (INDF), a coalition led by Saleh al-Mutlaq, the Sunni who led the charge against the new Iraqi constitution when it guaranteed an autonomous geographical region for the Shi’ites.
 Like al-Kubaysi, the INDF leader called for armed “resistance” against coalition forces, offering even to join the “insurgency” himself.